masonyoungblood/CattleBrandABM/README.md

 code and year.
 When this occurs it’s usually one family or ranch that has registered a single brand multiple times for different locations on the animal.
-In our model, duplicated brand codes will correspond to variations of the same combination of symbols independently of the location on the animal.
+In our model, duplicated brand codes will correspond to variations of the same combination of symbols in the same order independently of the location on the animal.

 ``` r
 #get concatenated brands with duplicate codes